mblux/seen-app/README.md

 It is a simple but effective tracker for your favorite movies and/or TV shows.

 My parents are constantly watching movies and TV shows on a plethora of different streaming services and apps.
+They are regularly switching between different streaming services, seasons of series', and movies.
+They watch so many they cannot keep track of them all.
 They often talk about wishing they had a log of everything they watched.
 The goal of this project is to give them exactly that, with some additional features to improve QOL.